Do you want your content to reach a global audience of thought leaders and knowledge seekers in healthcare?

 - Articles must be written in a professional, native English proficiency that caters to our audience of healthcare professionals, early adopters, and knowledge seekers.

 - Content must be your own and 100% original.
-Plagiarized content will be rejected—yes, we do check!
+Plagiarized content will be rejected.

 - We are no longer accepting articles that have already been published on other sites.
-You may republish content that has been published on TDWI first but only if our canonical URL is used to indicate that TDWI is the primary source for the article.
+You may republish your content once it has been published on TDWI but you must wait 72 hours after it appears on our site and you must use our canonical URL to indicate that TDWI is the primary source for the article.
 Notify us before you republish.

 - We absolutely will not accept content based on pseudo-science or biased and unfounded health or medical claims that do not reflect the use of reputable and reliable sources (e.g. “Drop 20 pounds in 10 days with new miracle weight loss supplement.”)